 So we’ve covered the failures of computer dating pretty well: hateful algorithms that match you with the exact opposite of what you were looking for, and boilerplate come-ons that don’t exactly seem heartfelt.
 What about successes?

 After experimenting with Match and eHarmony I began to despair.
 Would I only meet conservatives and robots on the Internet?
 I was also disappointed when I tried PlentyOfFish, and worried that free sites would only get you what you paid for.
-I’m not saying that everyone on that site is ugly and scary.
-I’m saying that when I last checked 9 months ago, everyone on the site was ugly and scary.
+I’m not saying that everyone on that site is scary.
+I’m saying that when I last checked 9 months ago, everyone on the site was scary.

 But if there’s one great thing about the Internet, it’s that there’s a lot of it.
 Eventually I found OkCupid (OKC or OkStupid to the locals), which has an interesting method for matching.
 Instead of having some 113-question personality test that’s about as useful as a star chart, users of the site can submit their own questions.
 When you answer a question, you also fill out how you would want your ideal date to answer it, and how important his or her answer would be.